 When I think of summer I think of watermelon!
-Today I’m sharing some of the fun ways we’ve been playing and learning with watermelon.
+There are so many watermelon activities you can do that involve hands-on learning, sensory exploration, art, and FUN.
+Today I’m sharing some of the creative ways we’ve been playing and learning with watermelon.

 One morning I set up two trays.
 The first tray had watermelon cut into different shapes.
 To make the shapes we cut thin slices of watermelon and then used cookie cutters to create the shapes we wanted.
 The second tray had an assortment of wooden craft sticks, skewers, and toothpicks.
 (Please supervise children closely when using objects with a sharp point)